 The medicine-based curriculum focuses on preparation for future training in anesthesiology.
 Rotations on medical/surgical units take place primarily at the West Los Angeles VA Hospital, with a one-month introduction to clinical anesthesiology and additional subspecialty rotations at RRUMC.

-The year is organized into four-week blocks.
+The year is organized into two to four-week blocks.
 Rotations at the VA Medical Center include:

 The heart of our residency training occurs at RRUMC and Mattel Children’s Hospital.
 Over 50,000 anesthetics are performed at UCLA annually in all surgical subspecialties, including growing numbers of cases outside of the operating room.
 RRUMC has 23 operating rooms, six cardiac catheterization labs, and interventional radiology/CT suites located on the same floor.
 Many of our patients have been referred to UCLA from outside hospitals because of their complex conditions.